schmouk/CppRandLib/README.md

 Evaluates a vector containing  elements from the population while leaving the original population unchanged.
 The resulting vector is in selection order so that all sub-slices will also be valid random samples.
 This allows raffle winners (the sample) to be partitioned into grand prize and second place winners (the subslices).

 Members of the population need not be unique.
 If the population contains repeats, then each occurrence is a possible selection in the sample.
-Notice: k must be greater than k.
+Notice: k must be greater than n.

 ---